Blooym/MarketXIV/README.md

 brew install marketxiv
 ```

-### GitHub Releases (All Platforms, Manual)
+### GitHub Releases (All Platforms)
-Download the [newest release](https://github.com/BitsOfAByte/MarketXIV/releases/latest) and extract it somewhere inside of your system path, or alternatively add the executable to your path wherever you'd like it to be installed. [(Windows Path Guide)](https://www.maketecheasier.com/what-is-the-windows-path/) [(UNIX Path Guide)](https://www.computerhope.com/issues/ch001647.htm).
+Download the [newest release](https://github.com/BitsOfAByte/MarketXIV/releases/latest) and extract it somewhere inside of your system path, or add the executable to your PATH instead. [(Windows Path Guide)](https://www.maketecheasier.com/what-is-the-windows-path/) [(UNIX Path Guide)](https://www.computerhope.com/issues/ch001647.htm).

 Refer to your processors documentation for the architecture you need to download.

 ### From Source (All Platforms)
-If you would like to build MarketXIV from source, install both GoLang & GoReleaser on to your system, then run the one-liner below:
+If you would like to build MarketXIV from source, install both GoLang & GoReleaser on to your system and then run the one-liner below:
 ```
 git clone https://github.com/BitsOfAByte/MarketXIV && cd MarketXIV && SUPABASE_KEY="none" goreleaser build --single-target --rm-dist --snapshot
 ```